- Photo by: Guide Mike Lewis

 Our 3-Day Corbet Climbing Camp is for those who want the comforts of Corbet High Camp and also have access to some of the best alpine rock routes in the Lower 48.
 Classic climbs like The Red Sentinel, the Corkscrew, and the West Face of Disappointment Peak, are just a few awesome alpine rock routes that are a short walk from Corbet High Camp.

 Multi-Pitch experience is recommended.
 If you don’t have any multi-pitch experience, we would suggest an intermediate class the day before you depart.
-Like all of our multi-day climbs, you will also need to do a gear-check the day before departure.
+Like all of our multi-day climbs, you will also need to do a gear-check at the JHMG office the day before departure.

 Day 1 – Your guide will coordinate with you an appropriate meeting time at the Lupine Meadows Trail head.
 JHMG does not provide transportation for its clients into the park.
 Clients will be responsible for paying the $35 vehicle fee at the park entrance unless they have a Golden Eagle Pass.